NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 ### Prerequisites

-The NetApp DataOps Toolkit for Traditional Environments requires that Python 3.8 or above be installed on the local host.
+The NetApp DataOps Toolkit for Traditional Environments requires that Python 3.8, 3.9, 3.10, or 3.11 be installed on the local host.
 Additionally, the toolkit requires that pip for Python3 be installed on the local host.
 For more details regarding pip, including installation instructions, refer to the [pip documentation](https://pip.pypa.io/en/stable/installing/).

 ### Installation Instructions